GLOBAL MARKETS-US stocks, oil rebound on strong consumer data

 ministers are unlikely to release a new tranche of loans to

-Greece on Monday because there is no agreement on how to make
+Greece on Monday as there is no agreement on how to make its

 The euro dropped to a two-month low against the U.S. dollar